nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 2. Type `e[dit] INDEX [n/NEW_NAME] [edt/NEW_END_DATE_TIME] [ed/NEW_END_DATE] [et/NEW_END_TIME] [#TAG_TO_ADD] [#-TAG_TO_DELETE]`.
 Press `Enter`.

-3. Changes are reflected in the console immediately.
+3. App will display edited item's details in the results panel.

 	> Example Command:
 	> 1. `find random module`